-Quick scan mode provides a way to quickly scan your projects for major issues.
-In quick scan mode, Analysis Plugin searches for high-confidence, high-severity issues.
 Quick scans are a great way to get many applications through an assessment so that you can quickly find issues and begin remediation.
+The performance improvement you get depends on the complexity and size of the application.
 Although the scan is faster than a full scan, it does not provide as robust a result set.
-For example, a quick scan of the WebGoat sample application uncovers approximately 75% fewer issues than a full scan of the same application.
-Critical and other issues that a quick scan cannot detect might exist in your application.
+Other issues that a quick scan cannot detect might exist in your application.
 Fortify recommends that you run full scans whenever possible.
-For more details about the configuration of quick scan mode, see the Micro Focus Fortify Static Code Analyzer User Guide.

-Note: By default, Micro Focus Fortify Software Security Center ignores uploaded scans performed in quick scan mode.
+Note: By default, Fortify Software Security Center does not permit you to upload scans performed in quick scan mode.
 However, you can configure your Fortify Software Security Center application version so that uploaded audit projects scanned in quick scan mode are processed.
 For more information, see analysis results processing rules in the Micro Focus Fortify Software Security Center User Guide.